Find Affordable College Courses

 After completing their degree, agricultural business graduates from University of Northwestern Ohio carry an average student debtload of $17,333.

-Ivy Tech Community College came in at #9 in this year’s edition of the Best Agricultural Economics Schools in the Great Lakes Region ranking.
-Located in the city of Indianapolis, Ivy Tech Community College is a public school with a very large student population.
+Ivy Tech Community College ranked #9 on this year’s Best Agricultural Economics Schools in the Great Lakes Region list.
+Located in the large city of Indianapolis, Ivy Tech Community College is a public school with a fairly large student population.

 On average, agricultural business graduates from Michigan State take out $14,250 in student loans while working on their degree.